ipozdeev/it-skills-for-research/introduction.md

 We will be using Git, which you should install from [here](https://git-scm.com/downloads).
 Please also create an account on [Github](https://github.com/).

 ### databases
 We will be using MySQL.
-An instllation guide for Windows can be found [here](https://youtu.be/7S_tz1z_5bA?t=593).
+An installation guide for Windows can be found [here](https://youtu.be/7S_tz1z_5bA?t=593).
 The same video also contains instructions for a Mac installation.

 ### cloud storage
 **Google Drive**, **Yandex.Disk**, **OneDrive** and **Dropbox** are decent solutions here, together offering about 45 Gb of free cloud storage space.
 Data protection concerns apply though: the servers where your data is copied are located where you sometimes do not want sensitive (e.g. related to a private sector job) data to appear.